 Emotional Intelligence is possibly the most important trait of effective, collaborative Product Managers.
 By simply being aware, you can address most challenges with people rather than by yourself.
-It’s how I’ve been able to forge relationships that are more than just role-directed, but more based on true faith in the value each member brings to the team.
+It’s how I’ve been able to forge relationships that are more than just role-directed.
+Instead, they are based on true faith in the value each member brings to the team.

 Henry Ford once said, “Coming together is a beginning, staying together is progress, and working together is success.”